 1668: Pepys is called to defend the actions of the Navy at the Bar of the House of Commons and gives a noteworthy three hour-long speech.

-1669: (31st May) Final entry in his diary as he is beginning to lose his sight and worries about going completely blind.
+1669: The final entry in his diary is written on 31st May as he is beginning to lose his sight and worries about going completely blind.
 In August he visits Paris and Brussels with his wife.
 She dies on 10th November and is buried at St Olave’s Church near their home.

 1670: He is again called upon to justify the Naval administration at a Parliamentary Enquiry.
 The King and the Navy become financially independent of Parliament.
 He helps equip the French Navy in their fight with the Dutch.

 1672: The Earl of Sandwich is killed as his ship is blown up at the start of the Third Dutch War.